Having any oral lesions promptly checked by a specialist matters, as early intervention is crucial if the diagnosis is oral cancer.

 Lesions can also occur as symptoms of anemia, or intestinal conditions such as Crohn’s disease, or IBS.
 Radiotherapy, or chemotherapy given to treat cancers can at times bring on oral lesions.

-The key is to seek specialist care, by referral from your doctor, or dentist, or directly.
-Maxillofacial consultants focus on the hard and soft tissues of the face, mouth, or jaw and can offer an accurate diagnosis.
+The key is to seek dedicated care, by referral from your doctor, or directly.
+Maxillofacial consultants focus on the hard and soft tissues of the face, mouth, or jaw and can offer an accurate assessment.

 Our consultant will carry out a thorough inspection of your oral cavity, as part of a complete head and neck examination.
-Discussion of your medical history and any current ongoing treatments may be valuable.
+Discussion of your medical history and any ongoing treatment may be valuable.

-When additional information is required to confirm diagnosis, a biopsy provides tissue for microscopic analysis.
-This requires removal of part of an oral lesion, or complete removal, although lab analysis will still be required.
+Where additional information is required to confirm diagnosis, a biopsy provides tissue for microscopic analysis.
+This requires removal of part of an oral lesion, or complete removal, although lab analysis is still required.

 A biopsy is a brief procedure (15-30 minutes) under local anaesthetic and is the gold standard of diagnosis, allowing for the most effective treatment.

-A few (normally soluble) stitches may sometimes be needed, however discomfort or swelling are usually minimal and your day should not be overly affected.
+A few (normally soluble) stitches are sometimes needed, however discomfort or swelling are usually minimal and your day should not be overly affected.
 Driving, or going back to work will be fine in most cases.